Friday, January 20, 2017

 This week we are learning about Ruby on Rails, and using it as a back-end framework for our web apps to serve up API data.

 Monday 9:00 standup and the talk was about the homework and about how much or little people managed to do over the weekend.
 It was hard.
-The task was to create a guess who game app with Javascript React.
+The task was to create a Guess Who Game app with Javascript React.

 I completed some of it but did not get a fully working game.
 I'd like to say the main reason is I ran out of time which is partly true, but I did get stuck with a bug in serving up my API data (Rails where are you?).
 Thank goodness for one on one instructor homework reviews!

-Lessons start with an introduction to Rails, and in a 2 minute whirlwind of commands, we had a fully functioning website, although just flat HTML it was a website.
+Lessons start with an introduction to Rails, and in a 2-minute whirlwind of commands, we had a fully functioning website, although just flat HTML it was a website.
 What was generated in a few commands that had previously taken us days to code from scratch?
 I can see the power of Rails and instantly like it.
 Coding is fun but if something like Rails can do the boring bones for you quickly I'm ok with that.

 Hidden in the back of Rails are some great database tools and the plan this week is to use Rails as a server for API data.
 Gone are the SQL queries, and replaced by some simple Rails commands that seem to know what you are thinking before you do.

 The afternoon lab was a pair programming exercise to set up an API server of our choice using rails and view data in the browser.
 Pizzas and toppings were served up as JSON data.
-Homework was in a similar vein and we had to create another Rails app that could serve up TV shows data as JSON data.
+Homework was in a similar vein and we had to create another Rails app that could serve up TV show data as JSON data.

-Tuesday expanded on the SQL databases by adding multiple tables and creating one to many and many to many relationships and serving them to an API server.
+Tuesday expanded on the SQL databases by adding multiple tables and creating one-to-many and many-to-many relationships and serving them to an API server.
 Something that was hard a few weeks ago in raw SQL became much more intuitive in Rails.

 Thursday is a big day as it's the last day of lessons.
 No more code along, no more following the whiteboard, no more looking at what's on the projector, and no more class banter… One thing I have to say is that the lessons have been brilliant and very well executed.
 In my past life during long classroom training sessions I would have found myself nodding off (usually after lunch in a warm classroom) But I can say hand on heart having attended daily lessons for 15 weeks surprisingly this has not happened, not once.